Skip to content

 Northern sky

-northern sky southern hemisphere
+constellations in the northern sky in the southern hemisphere

 Northern sky in the southern hemisphere, image: Stellarium